lecodeski/maple-font/source/features/README.md

 4. Choose "Maple Mono NF" in the font menu
 5. Click "Enable Ligatures"

+> [!note]
-OpenType Features are not supported, you need to custom build to freeze features.
+> Enabling OpenType Feature is not supported, you need to custom build to freeze features.

 ## Ligatures